-Today's dining chairs are outdated because
+Today's dining chairs are outdated and fail seniors because

-- they are not designed to MOVE - they do not reduce the physical demands of the caregiver
+- They do not reduce the physical demands of the caregiver - Why?
+Because chairs are not designed to MOVE!

-As a result, caregivers (the person behind the chair) experience fatigue and risk personal injury each time they provide mealtime assistance.
+As a result, family / caregivers (the person behind the chair) experience fatigue and risk personal injury each time they provide mealtime assistance.